Doctoral Finishing Fellowships Application Procedures

 A graduate program may nominate as many students as are eligible.
 Students, advisors, or graduate programs may deliver completed application packages to the Graduate School in either paper or electronic format.
 If delivered as an electronic document, please e-mail a single PDF file to Dr. Debra Charlesworth (email@example.com).
 See the form for instructions on how to combine the materials into a single, static, PDF.
 Please do not email a PDF porfolio.

 Applicants will prepare an application package that consists of the following items.
-It is preferred that this package is e-mailed to Dr. Debra Charlesworth as a single, static, PDF file.
+It is preferred that this package is e-mailed to Dr. Debra Charlesworth (firstname.lastname@example.org) as a single, static, PDF file.
 Please do not send a PDF portfolio.

 - A one-page CV.
 Students may choose to use the NSF or NIH biographical sketch format.
 It is not required to use one of these formats.

-*If the advisor and/or co-advisor prefer to maintain confidentiality, this letter may be sent directly to Dr. Debra Charlesworth. (a PDF via email is preferred)
+*If the advisor and/or co-advisor prefer to maintain confidentiality, this letter may be sent directly to Dr. Debra Charlesworth (email@example.com). (a PDF via email is preferred)

 The applications will be evaluated by a panel of faculty representing each of Michigan Tech's Colleges and Schools.
 Applications will be evaluated on:

 - The impact and significance of the research.